SRHgroup/ITRAP2/README.md

+# ITRAP2
-ITRAP2 is a Seurat-integrated R workflow for denoising and assignment of TCR–pMHC specificities from single-cell pMHC multimer data.
+## Seurat-integrated R workflow for denoising and assignment of TCR–pMHC specificities from single-cell pMHC multimer data.

 The package is intended for T-cell scientists and Seurat users, working on single-cell assignments of TCR specificities.

 This repository is public, and the tool is available for free for academic use.
 Contributions via pull requests and issue reports are welcome.

-Install the package
+### Install the package
 ```R
 devtools::install_github("SRHgroup/ITRAP2")
 ```

-Dependency notes
+#### Dependency notes

 Some dependencies are Bioconductor packages and may not be installed automatically, depending on the local R setup.
 If you encounter errors such as: